Amazon Sourcing Score — Six dimensions, one number.

 Can I export scores?

-CSV export on Brand Owner and Portfolio.
-Programmatic API on Portfolio.
+CSV export on Scout Pro and Scout + Protect.
+Programmatic API on Scout + Protect.

 See the score on your shortlist today.

-The Sourcer tier unlocks the full six-dimension breakdown on every ASIN in your primary category.
+The Scout tier unlocks the full six-dimension breakdown on every ASIN in your primary category.
 Free during beta.